BrownUniversity/create-informational-syschange/README.md

   uses: brownuniversity/create-informational-syschange@v1
 ```

-See [syschange.yml](.github/workflows/syschange.yml) for an example, and use the [Actions tab](https://github.com/BrownUniversity/create-informational-syschange/actions/workflows/syschange.yaml) to run it.
+See [syschange.yaml](.github/workflows/syschange.yaml) for an example, and use the [Actions tab](https://github.com/BrownUniversity/create-informational-syschange/actions/workflows/syschange.yaml) to run it.

 ### Inputs

 #### Required

 - `summary`: Summary of change
+- `apiKey`: Basic Auth value for Atlassian API

 #### Optional